vapor/docs/docs/getting-started/folder-structure.md

 #### configure.swift

 This file contains the `configure(_:)` function.
-This method is called by `main.swift` to configure the newly created `Application`.
+This method is called by `entrypoint.swift` to configure the newly created `Application`.
 This is where you should register services like routes, databases, providers, and more.

 #### entrypoint.swift